nivalis-studio/e57-to-las/README.md

 ## Features

 - [x] Parallel processing using `rayon` for faster conversion.
-- [ ] Progress bar support to track the conversion process.
 - [x] Error handling to ensure corrupted or unsupported files do not halt the process.
 - [x] Generates a JSON file (`stations.json`) containing station points after conversion.